US Clinical Rotations

 Elective rotations are optional rotations that students can choose based on their interests.
 Typical IMG-friendly elective rotations include:

-- Telerotations are a type of virtual rotation in which students work with patients remotely, using video conferencing and other online tools.
+They are a type of virtual rotation in which students work with patients remotely, using video conferencing and other online tools.
 Telemedicine rotations are a good way for students to gain clinical experience with patients who live in rural or underserved areas.
+However, you must know that for residency applications, in-person clinical experience in the United States is preferred over virtual rotations.

 Which type of clinical rotation is right for you depends on your needs and goals.
 If you are still deciding which rotation type to choose, talk to your academic advisor or a trusted mentor.